 By buying an index fund you are buying an underlying asset.
 This underlying asset is actual companies like Apple, Netflix and Microsoft.
 You own a actual slice of those organisations and if they perform and make profit you get to share in that profit!

-Once we understood the power of index investing we took the money that we had saved up ready to invest and invested it in one giant lump sum into the Vanguard Developed World ex UK Index fund (we did this because we already owned a piece of the UK index separately.
-Look out for a future articles on how to choose which index fund to buy).
+Once we understood the power of index investing we took the money that we had saved up ready to invest and invested it in one giant lump sum into the Vanguard Developed World ex UK Index fund (we did this because we already owned a piece of the UK index separately.)

 This index fund allows us to own shares of companies all around the globe at a very low cost!
 To give context, on our first go at investing the fees were 2.21% compared to investing in the Developed World ex UK index fund which costs 0.14% The fees for the Vanguard fund are almost 16 times lower!!!
 We all make mistakes when we are starting out!
 Katie and I hope that us writing these articles will enable you to avoid the mistakes that we made.